ViscousTests/website/content/docs/software-dev/auto-input-data-collection.md

 lots of computations that I don't care about in the process of testing my function.

 One solution to this is to write unit tests that test every function.
-This is usually a big waste of time (or at least easily perceived as such), since most functions will probably never be broken, especially if they are kept small.
+This is widely recommended, but also laborious and at times "flow-killing".
+Also if your system is composed of many small functions, it can be hard to motivate yourself to write multiple tests for every single one.

 Another solution is to use a debugger, and stop execution of your program at the function in question and use the context from the debugger to fix the